GrahamDumpleton/mod_wsgi/docs/getting-started.rst

 'Hello World' type application.

-Do not attempt to use a Python web application dependent on a web framework such as Django, Flask or Pyramid until you have got a basic 'Hello World!' application running first.
+Do not attempt to use a Python web application dependent on a web framework such as Django, Flask or Pyramid until you have got a basic 'Hello World' application running first.
 The simpler WSGI application will validate that your mod_wsgi installation is working okay and that you at least understand the basics of configuring Apache.